michaelmensa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7; chmod a+x hello gives permissions to read and execute the file hello the owner, group and the world Task 8; chmod 007 hello James Bond
 Task 9; chmod 753 hello John Doe
-Task 10; chmod reference=olleh hello mirror permissions
+Task 10; chmod reference=olleh hello mirror permissions Task 11; chmod u+X * change all subdirectories of the working directory to executable.